 Had a stranger in America removed Kinley from her carseat or walked out of a restaurant with her, it would have been a totally different story: panic, calls to 911, and hyperventilating into a brown paper bag.

 In the States it’s totally normal–and wise–to be suspicious of strangers.
 Everyone’s eyeballing each other, wondering what no good the other person is up to.
 At least this describes me.
 My first thought when I see someone creepy is that they’re hiding semi-automatics in their trench coat.
-I worry that people with road rage will whip out a gun instead of their middle finger, and I think about how helpless I would be if the pesticide guy who sprays my apartment monthly is actually a rapist.
+I worry that people with road rage will whip out a gun instead of their middle finger, and I think about how helpless I would be if the pesticide guy who monthly sprays my apartment is actually a rapist.

 Taiwan is kind of like a social utopia by comparison.
 It’s the 2nd safest country in the world and because people feel safe and assume the best in one another, they interact differently.
 I’m accustomed to putting a wall up when I leave the house because I don’t want to get too friendly with other people and freak them out.
-(For example: I have to stop myself from staring at the cute baby in the checkout line at Target because I’ve been at it for 3 minutes and it’s borderline creepy.)
+(For example: I have to stop myself from staring at the cute baby in the checkout line at Target because I’ve been smiling at it for 3 minutes and it’s borderline creepy.)
 I also put up a wall to deter strangers from getting too chummy with me.
 It’s a sad way to live.